Albertpv95/HeapTree/Readme.md

 #Heap Tree

-This project implements a Heap Tree in Java that can be used as a Max Heap or Min Heap.
+This project implements a Generic Heap Tree in Java that can be used as a Max Heap or Min Heap.

 ## Methods: